facorread/bernoulliTrials/README.md

 # User Guide

-Go to http://facorread.github.io/bernoulliTrials and set the probabilities you want to play with.
-Next to each probability you can run a trial simply by clicking/tapping.
+Go to http://facorread.github.io/bernoulliTrials and independently set the probabilities you want to use to play the prisoner's dilemma game.
+You can make a choice simply by clicking/tapping next to each probability.